-Dr. Healey is in his 35th year as an educator in Prince William County, including 20 years as a high school principal (both at Colgan and Osbourn Park).
-He has also been an English teacher, an assistant principal, and served for five years as the Associate Superintendent for Student Learning and Accountability on the Superintendent's Staff.
+Dr. Healey is in his 37th year as an educator in Prince William County, including 22 years as a high school principal at both Colgan High School and Osbourn Park High School.
+His career has also included roles as an English teacher, an assistant principal, and five years as the Associate Superintendent for Student Learning and Accountability on the Superintendent's Staff.

 Dr. Healey was named the Virginia Student Council Association's (VSCA) Administrator of the Year in 2021 and is a Past President for the Virginia Association of Secondary School Principals (VASSP).
-Additionally, he is on the James Madison University College of Education's Executive Advisory Council.
-He has been an adjunct professor at the University of Mary Washington, Longwood University, and currently is teaching at James Madison University.
+He currently serves as the State Coordinator and sits on the VASSP Board of Directors.
+In addition, he has taught as an adjunct professor at the University of Mary Washington, Longwood University, and is currently teaching for James Madison University.

 Dr. Healey has co-authored two books on the ninth-grade transition and written articles for Principal Leadership, The Education Digest, and Our Children magazines.
-Dr. Healey has been a presenter for the National Association of Secondary School Principals and the National School Boards Association.
+He has been a presenter for the National Association of Secondary School Principals and the National School Boards Association.

-Dr. Healey lives in Prince William County with his wife (who is a teacher in PWCS), and together they have three adult children all of whom graduated from Prince William County Public Schools
+Dr. Healey lives in Prince William County with his wife (who is a teacher in PWCS), and together they have three adult children, graduates of Prince William County Public Schools.

 Mrs. McClellan is in her 29th year in education.
 She started her career as an educator in Prince William County in 1995 as a special education teacher at Woodbridge High School and several other schools in the county.
 She was then a member of the opening faculty of Forest Park High School.
 Mrs. McClellan served as a department chair for Special Education when Freedom High School opened its doors.